How To Write Effective SEO Content

-Content writing is the backbone of any SEO strategy.
-Great content can improve your visibility in search, generate leads, build your brand and help you form lasting relationships with customers.
+Good SEO content is the backbone of any content marketing strategy.
+Great content can improve your visibility in searches, generate leads, build your brand and help you form lasting relationships with customers.
 Learning how to write SEO content is essential.

-However, how do you write good SEO content?
+However, how do you write effective SEO content?
 Simply churning out content is not enough.
-If content marketing were that simple, everyone would excel at it — and if everyone excelled at it, no one would benefit from it.
-So, what separates the good content writing from the great?
+If content marketing was that simple, everyone would excel at it — and if everyone excelled at it, no one would benefit from it.
+So, what separates the good SEO content from the great?
 Quite a few things, actually.

-In the most basic sense, SEO content writing is content that is designed to rank in the search engines.
+In the most basic sense, SEO content is designed to rank in the search engines.
 Though any type of content can be SEO content — think blog posts, landing pages, static website pages, e-books and even videos — not all content is SEO content.
 This kind of writing is designed specifically to help visitors find your website.

 Think about how you conduct a search … First, you type in a specific term, word or phrase.
-Google will then deliver hundreds of thousands to millions of results.
+Google will then deliver hundreds, thousands, and even millions of results.

 SEO helps Google deliver the best possible customer service to searchers.
 Though the search engine uses several different factors to determine rank, content relevancy carries the most weight.
-Content writing is all about creating the kind of content that will be picked up by Google and delivered to interested viewers.
+SEO content is all about creating the kind of content that will be picked up by Google and delivered to interested viewers.

 So how does Google determine which content is relevant and which is not so much?
 That’s one of the questions we hope to answer here today.
 Ultimately, the best way to write SEO content is by using excellent content writing.
 Now is the time to get the most out of your SEO content.

-Why Should You Care About SEO Content Writing?
+Why Should You Care About Writing SEO Content?

 - 78% of consumers say they prefer to get to know a brand through content rather than paid advertisements.